twilio/hackathons/README.md

 - To create evangelists, champions out of developers by getting you excited to use Twilio!
 - Receive product feedback and see different use cases.
 Be creative! :D
 - Yes, to generate more sign-ups.
 We are a public company after all!
 - Yes, it does look good in a Twilio interview to "eat the API dog food" and have experience using Twilio products--so use Twilio in your hacks and you can talk about it in interviews.
 Some former "Best use of Twilio" hackathon winners went on to intern here!
+Check out our [job listings](https://twilio.com/jobs)

 ## TODO before the hackathon
 We recommend playing through [TwilioQuest](https://twilio.com/quest), a video game that makes it fun to learn how to use different Twilio products.
 There's also lots of tutorials and documentation you can read through (see below.)